djhshih/setup-linux/gpu02.md

 Users who contribute significantly to GPU server crashes will be banned from server use for a period of 2 days following the first offense.
 Each offense thereafter doubles the ban period.

+This GPU server is not intended for file storage.
+Files on the GPU server are *not* backed up.
+Large files should be moved onto and off the server as needed.
+Users should use the storage servers for data storage.

+Users with disk usage > 100G use will be asked to reduce use within 1 week.
+Files may be deleted if disk usage is not controlled.

 ## Techniques